 This and the whole Synth storyline is also so familiar.
 Like, I've seen it a million times - and it's not familiar in a "oh, what an homage" kind of way, just like a "oh this is really lazy" kind of way.

 The twist also robs your character of any real closure.
 The person that you meet, the Shaun of the Institute, is not your kid (well, he is, but not emotionally).
 Meeting him was definitely a surprise, but not a good one.
-At least in Fallout 3, you got to meet your father and (mostly) grow up with him, and you share a moment with him.
-It makes his death justifiably sad.
-With Shaun and your wife, you were given a rather short opening - at least compared to Fallout 3.
-And the death of the wife and the theft of your son was hard to watch, but it's never really resolved.
+At least in Fallout 3, you got to meet your father and (mostly) grow up with him, and you share a moment with him before he dies - and that moment makes his death justifiably sad.
+With Shaun and your wife, you were given a rather short opening - at least compared to Fallout 3 - and the death of the wife and the theft of your son was hard to watch, but it's never really resolved.

 You and your wife - before her death and the Vault.
 (Bethesda)

 You find out that Shaun, as he is, holds no real attachment to you or your dead wife.
 He was raised by the Institute and he is responsible for a lot of the horrible things they've done.
 Some people say that morally, the things he's done could be misconstrued as good - but he had people killed and replaced with synthetic copies - so that logic is out.
 Had there been more of an effort made to make Shaun care more about seeing his biological mother/father, it would have worked more.
 Had there been more of an effort at fine tuning Shaun's motives for doing what he did, other than 'they're not civilized enough,' it would have worked more.
 Shaun just didn't work.

 And when that character is literally the entire reason the Sole Survivor does anything, not working is not an option.

 This ruined a lot of the game for me, because the story felt half-baked.
 The world had been built so much up to that point - and I wanted to do so much more, but it didn't happen.